 Dow drops 1,500 points as oil price plunge shocks markets

-NEW YORK (AP) — Fear gripped financial markets around the world Monday as stock prices and bond yields plunge on worries about the effects of a new coronavirus.
+The war between the giant oil producers came just as Italy heads for a huge hit to its economy as it enforces a lockdown on 16 million people in the northern part of the country, the heart of its manufacturing and financial industries.
+The turmoil is expected to push Italy into recession and weigh on the European economy.

-The most violent drops came from the oil markets, where prices cratered more than 20%.
-But moves in stocks and bond yields were nearly as breathtaking.
-In the United States, the S&P 500 plunged 7% in the first few minutes of trading, and losses were so sharp that trading was halted.
+The carnage in stock and bond trading was nearly as breathtaking as in oil markets.

+In the United States, the S&P 500 plunged as much as 7.4% in the first few minutes of trading, and losses were so sharp that trading was temporarily halted.
+Stocks trimmed their losses following the halt, and the index was down 6%, as of 11:12 a.m.
+Eastern time.

-European stocks dropped more than 8%.
+The carnage in the energy sector was particularly arresting.
+Marathon Oil, Apache Corp. and Diamondback Energy each sank more than 40%.
+Exxon Mobil and Chevron were on track for their worst days since 2008.

+“The path of least resistance is still down,” said Liz Ann Sonders, chief investment strategist at Charles Schwab.

 Treasury yields careened to more record lows as investors dove into anything that seems safe, even if it pays closer to nothing each day.
+Traders are increasing bets that the Federal Reserve will cut interest rates back to zero to do what it can to help the virus-weakened economy, perhaps as soon as next week.

-All the selling is the result of fear of the unknown.
+All the drops are the result of fear of the unknown.
 As COVID-19 spreads around the world, many investors feel helpless in trying to estimate how much it will hurt the economy and corporate profits, and the easiest response to such uncertainty may be to get out.
-After initially taking an optimistic stance on the virus — hoping that it would remain confined mostly in China and cause just a short-term disruption — investors are realizing they likely woefully underestimated it.
+After initially taking an optimistic view on the virus — hoping that it would remain mostly in China and cause just a short-term disruption — investors are realizing they likely woefully underestimated it.

 The virus has infected more than 110,000 worldwide, and Italy on Sunday followed China’s lead in quarantining a big swath of its country in hopes of corralling the spread.
 That sparked more fears, as quarantines would snarl supply chains for companies even more than they already have.